Frame - Susie W. Longbolts / Wolbis Slugstone

 Mountain bikes remained simple throughout the ‘80s, but formal mountain bike racing began in 1983, and drove physical changes in the bike and attitudes toward riding.
 By 1990, racing had gone international, and manufacturers adopted motocross technology to give their racers an edge on the roughest, fastest downhills, and they were the new standard.
 John Q. Public’s lust for technology was insatiable, and each uptick in bike tech left mountain biking’s flannel shirt, work boots-and-camaraderie roots further behind.

 The uncomplicated trail bike is too boring for the mass market.
-It doesn’t work for the high-speed/high-risk stunts that define modern mountain biking.
+It doesn’t work for the high-speed/high-risk stunts that define modern mountain biking, and that many riders aspire to.

-To drive home that our fatty tire bikes aren’t technologically unevolved mountain bikes or geared beach cruisers, friend and former employee Roman suggested hill bikes.
+To emphasize that our fatty tire bikes aren’t technologically un-evolved mountain bikes or geared beach cruisers, friend and former employee Roman suggested hill bikes.
 We capitalized it for importance and added an i halfway through to make it easier to say.

 A bike doesn’t have to be a Rivendell to be a Hillibike.
 Any ‘80s mountain bike, or any fat-tire bike without motocross technology can be a Hillibike.
-The term won’t catch on, but we like it.
+The term Hillibike is a small-potatoes "invention" that catch on, but we like it.
+It's open-source, as far as we're concerned.

 Susie W. Longbolts / Wolbis Slugstone

-It’s like the Gus but for riders under 165 pounds and who promise to ride them with loads of 25lbs or less, and no jumps or canyon-crossings.
-A Gus for lightweights and light loads.
-The frames are only about 12oz less, and there is NO ride difference.
+It’s like the Gus but for riders under 210 pounds and who promise to ride them with loads of 25lbs or less, and no jumps or canyon-crossings.
+It's a Gus for lightweights and light loads.
+A Susie/Wolbis frame weighs only about 12oz less than the same sized Gus frame, and there is NO ride difference.
 If you make the weight limit and have no plans for off-road bikepacking or death-defying showoff stuff, get this over Gus.
 Also, it uses a quill stem and has a Riv-standard 1-inch threaded steerer.

 One side of the downtube says Susie W. Longbolts; the other, Wolbis Slugstone—both anagrams of Gus Boots-Willsen.